MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-exercises/includes/3-explore-standalone-experience.md

 1. Select the **Help (?)** icon.
     1. Select **Documentation**.
 This selection opens a new browser tab to the Microsoft Copilot for Security documentation.
 Return to the Microsoft Copilot for Security browser tab.
     1. Select **Help**.
         1. Anyone with access to Copilot for Security can access the self help widget by selecting the help icon then selecting the Help tab.
 Here you can find solutions to common problems by entering something about the problem.
-Select the right arrow key on your keyboard to prepopulate the prompt bar then select the arrow in the blue box or press enter.
         1. Users with a minimum role of Service Support Administrator or Helpdesk Administrator role can submit a support case to the Microsoft support team.
-If you have this role, you see a headset icon.
+If you have this role, a headset icon is displayed.
 Close the contact support page.

 #### Review